Agree with our rating?

-Merchant Industry is known to have a similar fee, and merchants have reported frustration over having to pay it.
+Merchant Industry is known to have a similar fee, and business owners have reported frustration over having to pay it.
 If you are planning to cancel your contract with Swipe4Free, we recommend taking steps to cancel your merchant account without paying a fee.

 Swipe4Free’s Per-Transaction Pricing

-Swipe4Free’s pricing plan has technically been legal for at least a decade, but it has attracted new interest from merchants as merchant account providers have found savvy ways to market it.
-Essentially, Swipe4Free provides its merchants with credit card processing equipment that automatically adds a 4% “service fee” to all products in the merchant’s store.
+Swipe4Free’s pricing plan has technically been legal for at least a decade, but it has attracted new interest from businesses as merchant account providers have found savvy ways to market it.
+Essentially, Swipe4Free provides its clients with credit card processing equipment that automatically adds a 4% “service fee” to all products in the business’ store.
 This means that any customer who pays with a credit or debit card will be charged an additional 4% on their purchase.
-This service fee is plainly disclosed on the receipt.
+This Swipe4Free fee is plainly disclosed on the receipt.
 Customers who pay with cash will not be charged the service fee.
-The 4% fee is collected by Swipe4Free in place of conventional per-transaction fees, which saves the merchant the full cost of per-transaction fees.
+The 4% fee is collected by Swipe4Free in place of conventional per-transaction fees, which saves the business the full cost of per-transaction fees.